MicrosoftDocs/win32-pr.de-de/desktop-src/OpenGL/glflush.md

 ---
 # <a name="glflush-function"></a>glFlush-Funktion

-Die **glFlush-Funktion** erzwingt die Ausführung von OpenGL-Funktionen in begrenzter Zeit.
+Die **glFlush-Funktion** erzwingt die Ausführung von OpenGL-Funktionen in endlicher Zeit.

 ## <a name="syntax"></a>Syntax